 What food is appropriate for a funeral?
-If you’re tasked with planning the menu at the reception, or if you’re going to a funeral with a potluck reception afterwards and aren’t sure what to bring, we’ve got you covered.
+If you’re tasked with planning the funeral food menu, or if you’re going to a funeral with a potluck reception afterwards and aren’t sure what to bring, we’ve got you covered.

 Below you’ll learn everything you need to know about serving food at a funeral.
-From planning to etiquette to specific recipes (ones that will travel well and hold throughout the service, tasting great several hours later), we have the best, easiest, and most comforting recipes for funeral foods.
+From planning to etiquette to specific recipes (easy funeral food ideas that will travel well and hold throughout the service, tasting great several hours later), we have the best and most comforting recipes for funeral foods.

 Further down we’ll get into topics like catering, food delivery, menu planning, etiquette, and more.